KocUniversity/comp100ps3/Instructions.md

 You will implement a made-up single-player game, inspired by both Scrabble and the Turkish game "Isim-Sehir-Hayvan".
 The rules of the game are given below.

+**IMPORTANT:** Do **not** edit any files other than main.py .
+If you modify the `data` directory's contents, you might break the code.
+If you modify the test_ps3.py or test_inputs files you might break the autograder.
+The autograder is there for you to see if your implementation is working as intended.
+There will be additional test cases we will use after submission to grade your work.

 **Game Rules**

 1. The player will be dealt  *HAND_SIZE* number of random letters to play a hand.